-The hammer is back down for the spread of truck stop-based video gaming terminals – VGTs – in the less populous areas of Pennsylvania, away from regular land-based casinos.
+The hammer is back down for the spread of truck stop-based video gaming terminals (VGTs) in the less populous areas of Pennsylvania, away from land-based casinos.

 For a time, the slot-like machines had quit rollin’ on, the VGT convoy a victim of the COVID-19 pandemic.

-Just this week the Pennsylvania Gaming Control Board (PGCB) made a scad of conditional approvals for preliminarily licensing additional sites, according to a PGCB spokesperson.
-Additionally, IGT had its Crystal line of VGTs approved for use in PA at the same PGCB hearing.
+This week, the Pennsylvania Gaming Control Board (PGCB) made a score of conditional approvals for preliminarily licensing for additional sites, according to a PGCB spokesperson.
+IGT had its Crystal line of VGTs approved for use in PA at the same PGCB hearing.

 VGTs back on the road again